Body Image during Perimenopause (Part II) - Eternal Battle With YourselfJul 13, 2020

 Physical and mental symptoms experienced during menopause can result in body image issues similar to those experienced during puberty.
 In fact, 80% of menopausal women report having body image issues.
 Body image is a multifaceted construct of perception, imagination, emotions, and cognitive components about our relationship with our bodies.
-The most important word of the definition is “perception” — It’s all about how we see ourselves, not how others see us.
+The most important word of the definition is "perception" -- It's all about how we see ourselves, not how others see us.
 It is not dependent on size, gender (although women are statistically more affected), age, and/or ethnicity.
 I’ve shared my story in Part I of this series.

 Unfortunately, body image is mostly used with a negative connotation in conjunction with topics such as eating disorders, depression, and low self-esteem.
 Rarely do we hear about positive body image and that is part of the problem.

 - 50% of 3-6-year-old girls worry about being fat